A note on the possibility of incomplete theory: Counter proof with a specific model

 It must be stressed that, in anticipation of a more detailed definition below, the mathematical form of the probability density $\rho(\lambda_{I},\lambda_{II},\chi)$ remains {\it fixed} all the time.
 This can be easily verified in the section below devoted to the probability density.
-Clearly, the argumentation of that the inequality {\it cannot} be violated is then invalid.
-In the first place we show that clinging on to the inequality is merely attaching believe to one branch of the incompleteness which is demonstrated below.
-This believe is unfounded.
-The argumentation "the model is unphysical" is also broken because the basic requirements of a physical model are obeyed.
-Secondly, we already stated that the probability density remains fixed.
-Therefore it is possible to rightfully claim a genuine case of rejection of the {\it validity} of Bell's argumentation.
-It can be verified that we use a model that perfectly fits the physics requirements behind Bell's formula (\ref{1}).

-To wrap it up.
-There is no violation of locality in our model.
-There is no breach in the constancy of probability density form.
-The basic physics behind Bell's formula are fulfilled.
-The breakdown of Bell's argumentation is purely mathematical.

-The opponent has to deliver proof why $\lambda_{I}$ in instrument A and $\lambda_{II}$ in instrument B that are independent and independently distributed variables and the independent and independently distributed $\chi$ variables, carried by the particles, is not complying to physical realistic locality.

 It will be shown that the argument of Bell is based on negation incompleteness.
-In other words, we will show $S(a,b,c,d)> 2$ from the same formula that with the same physical requirements gives, along the branch of Bell's argumentation, $S(a,b,c,d)\leq 2$.
-Hence, we will show that Bell's formula supports negation incompleteness of the use of statistics in physics experimentation.
-If readers think otherwise then proof is the route to go.
-Believe, whoever is expressing it, should be -and actually is- worthless in scientific debate.
+In other words, we will show $S(a,b,c,d)> 2$ from the same formula (\ref{1}) that with the same physical requirements gives, along the branch of Bell's argumentation, $S(a,b,c,d)\leq 2$.